stepanchaparyan/simple-auth-react/README.md

 # simple-auth-react
-Simple app with auth in written in ReactJS
+Simple App with Auth written in ReactJS